Keywords

 }

-pub - makes something like a function or struct public, meaning that other rust files can access then.
+pub - makes something like a function or struct public, meaning that other Rust files can access them.
 E.g.,

 pub struct MyStruct {